skit-ai/tech/_pages/demos/speaker-entrainment.md

     </table>
 <hr>

-<p><b>Script-2:</b> Entraining over intensity (loudness) and rate of articulation in this audio sample, entrained performs better.
-In this script, both the intensity and rate of articulation decrease, and the bot attunes itself to that. </p>
+<p><b>Script-2:</b> Entraining over rate of articulation in this audio sample, entrained performs better.
+An excerpt from a user-bot interaction is provided here, where in the entrained version, our bot increases its rate of articulation according to the user. </p>
 <table style="width:100%">
       <tr>
         <th>Not Entrained</th>